theorx/AutoloaderMap/readme.md

 *This library makes composer's auto-loader map accessible without having to manually find the files for inclusion.*
 *Main usage for this would be to build modularized applications which rely on composer's packages.*
 *Caching of the autoload values is currently not built in, but may get implemented in the future* *This library works on top of composer's autoloader map.
-This means, that*
+This means, that in order for it to work you must use it from the vendor directory.*
+*In order to use it you must use `composer dump-autoload -o` "dash optimize ( -o ) is crucial".*

 ## Requirements